acmekrish/Amazing-trips/README.md

 ## Assumptions and Additional Features
 - Simple validation is added to ensure no empty fields are submitted.
-- If given more time, I would add more advanced form validation, better styling, and potentially integrate a backend for persistent data storage.
+- If given more time, I would add more advanced form validation and better styling.